 - Serving on national committees (AAP, AMA, etc)

 - Taking advantage of unique elective experiences, like working for the Medical Unit of ABC News

 - Participating in one of the ABP-approved research tracks (Integrated Research Pathway or Accelerated Research Pathway)

 - Taking a year off to pursue other training or research

 - Focusing on career-specific or subspecialty experiences in the senior year

-Finally, size allows for flexibility with family issues, including maternity and paternity leave, leaves for illness or family emergencies, and occasionally for part-time schedules (for personal or academic reasons).
+Finally, size allows for flexibility with family issues, including paid maternity and paternity leave, leaves for illness or family emergencies, and occasionally for part-time schedules (for personal or academic reasons).